Building preservation and traditional working techniques

 - Specialist for renovation and building maintenance

-- Interface position between planning, trade and execution
+- Link between planning, workshop and construction site

 Your profile – strong in two worlds